Implementing legal operations

-In a smaller department, however, the General Counsel is already spread thin and working with limited resources.
-The concept of developing legal operations can appear far from the top of the priority list.
+In smaller legal departments, the General Counsel is often spread thin and working with limited resources.
+Given this, the concept of implementing legal operations can appear far from the top of the priority list.

 But this approach is self-defeating.
 Adopting a legal operations approach helps solve the key challenges facing smaller legal departments.
 Limited budgets, stretched legal resources, demanding business colleagues, increasing regulation – these are all challenges that can be better faced with a robust legal operations function.
 Rather than adding to the workload, legal operations projects and technologies free up valuable lawyer time, in addition to delivering a real return on investment for the legal team.